Germany: Party picks conservative leader for post-Merkel era - NewsBreak

 Germany: Party picks conservative leader for post-Merkel era

-Delegates from the party of former German Chancellor Angela Merkel endorsed prominent conservative Friedrich Merz as the Christian Democratic Union s new leader Saturday as the center-right party seeks to redefine itself.
+FRANKFURT, Germany (AP) — Delegates from the party of former German Chancellor Angela Merkel endorsed prominent conservative Friedrich Merz as the Christian Democratic Union’s new leader Saturday as the center-right party seeks to redefine itself.

 Merz received 94.6% of the vote from 983 delegates who cast ballots during an online party convention.
 The vote was mostly a formality since he won 62.1% in balloting among the party membership in December, defeating two centrist contenders.